acucciniello/BlogPostImages/Good-VS-Great-Dev/What Separates a Good from a Great Developer?.md

 Not everyone is a good teacher.
 As you probably already know, there are plenty of teachers that are not good at teaching.
 It is a difficult skill to put yourself in someone else's shoes and move them to understanding of a specific topic.
 If you have a good teacher on your engineering team, you can hugely increase the level of your team's output.

 They do not need to have a PHD in vocabulary or have written three novels to get the ideas across.
-For this, they just need to be able to make things clear for the other person and leaving nothing up for question by being able to see things from their perspective.
+For this, they just need to be able to make things clear for the other person and leaving nothing up for questioning by being able to see things from their perspective.
 ## Make Long Term vs Short Term TradeoffsSometimes, developers can solve problems that you give them but without the perspective necessary for the larger and longer term picture.
 They may be able to develop something very fast that solves your immediate problem, but create it in a way that will not allow this functionality to scale.

 Other times there may be a deadline to ship some code, but the engineer may take his time developing software that handles every case.
 In this scenario, you would want them to make a short term tradeoff to hit the deadline and refactor later.